MENUMENU

 Use it to make no-bake salted caramel cheesecake, 3 ingredient caramel chocolate tartlets, chocolate and caramel butternut snap tartlets and Twix cookies.

-Or spoon the caramel - also known as Dulce de Leche - over a scoop of ice cream (add a square of warmed brownie for the most amazing dessert!), drizzle over chocolate cake, vanilla cupcakes, or you favourite dessert recipe - it's so good on apple pie or sticky date pudding!
+Or spoon the caramel - also known as Dulce de Leche - over a scoop of ice cream (add a square of warm fudgy brownie for the most amazing dessert!), drizzle over chocolate cake, vanilla cupcakes, or you favourite dessert recipe - it's so good on homemade apple pie or sticky date pudding!

 Totally decadent, this condensed milk caramel has so many uses and is quite irresistable!